-Located adjacent to beautiful Cornwall Park, Auckland’s second largest volcanic field has a controversial past.
+Located adjacent to beautiful Cornwall Park, Auckland’s second-largest volcanic field has a controversial past.

 Not knowing its significance, a white settler cut it down in 1852.
 In response, prominent businessman John Logan Campbell planted a grove of pine trees, only one of which survived.

-In 1901, Campbell donated 230 acres of One Tree Hill to the city.
+In 1901, Campbell donated 230 acres of One Tree Hill to the city of Auckland.
 He named them “Cornwall Park” in honour of a visit from the Duke and Duchess of Cornwall and of York.
-He is buried at the top alongside a bronze statue of Chief Tamaki and an obelisk to commemorate ‘the achievements and character of the great Maori people.’
+Campbell’s gravesite is at the top alongside a bronze statue of Chief Tamaki and an obelisk to commemorate ‘the achievements and character of the great Māori people.’

-Nearly 100 years later, the lone pine that survived John Logan Campbell was attacked twice by a chainsaw.
-First in 1994 and then fatally in 2000 by Māori activists to draw attention to injustices they believed the New Zealand government had inflicted upon Māori.
+Nearly 100 years later, Māori activists attacked the lone pine that survived John Logan Campbell with a chainsaw, on two separate occasions, first in 1994 and then fatally in 2000.
+Both times were to draw attention to injustices they believed the New Zealand government had inflicted upon Māori.

-The Views From One Tree Hill
+The views from One Tree Hill

-The Replanting of One Tree Hill
+The replanting of One Tree Hill

 Pa on Maungakiekie One Tree Hill